-Damp proof courses can be crucial for the health and protection of your property, especially in a wet country like Scotland where around 272,000 gallons of rain water falls every year.
+Damp proof courses can be crucial for the health and protection of your property, especially in this wet country where around 272,000 gallons of rain water falls every year.

 A damp proof course is any sort of long term solution to water/moisture breaching a buildings foundation and coming into a property.
 There are few different varieties of damp proof course which are discussed futher down the page.

 The reason why a damp proof course is important is because any excess moisture entering a building can lead to more serious property problems such as timber decay or structural damage.
 Properties that do not have an effective damp proof course are more prone to suffer from the following:

 If signs of damp are identified within your property and the source of the dampness is suspected to be a failure within the current damp proof course, then we would always suggest you have the current DPC inspected and if necessary, repaired as soon as posible to avoid any further damage and additional costs.

 As previusly mentioned, a damp proof course can be achieved using various methods and treatment options including the following:

 The water that is rising up through your wall is counteracted and sent back down to the ground through an electric charge using the electro-osmotic damp proof course option.

 These systems are better suited to walls that are 600mm thick or more.
 They are widely used by Historic Scotland in older buildings.

 The introduction of chemicals within a damp proof course can be more practical than a solid damp proof course.
 Silicone based liquid is injected into the wall at no less than 150mm from the base to create a water repelling layer.